-Definition of a legal department
+Definition of a Legal Department

 The legal department within a company is responsible for ensuring that the organization operates in compliance with applicable laws and regulations.
 It is composed of legal professionals, often referred to as the company’s in-house lawyers.